davepinch/pinchy.cc/collections/_music/groups/empire-of-the-sun/wikipedia/Empire_of_the_Sun_(band).md

 ---
 title: "Empire of the Sun (band) - Wikipedia"
-cc-type: wikipedia
+type: wikipedia
 date: 2023-07-12
-genre:
-  - Electronic music - Wikipedia
+genre: Electronic music - Wikipedia
-permalink: /en.wikipedia.org/wiki/:title
+permalink: /en.wikipedia.org/wiki/Empire_of_the_Sun_(band)
-related:
-  - Empire of the Sun at Marymoor Park
+related: Empire of the Sun at Marymoor Park
 wikipedia: "https://en.wikipedia.org/wiki/Empire_of_the_Sun_(band)"
 tags:
   - Empire of the Sun